Back to Learn

 Artificial Intelligence (AI)

 Software that performs tasks that usually require human intelligence — like recognizing images, generating text, or making recommendations.
+AI is a tool, not a mind.

 Generative AI